Marist Saints: Other titles

-All time top point scorers (1919–1943)
+All time top point scorers (1919–1945)

-The point scoring lists are compiled from matches played in matches from the first grade championship, the Roope Rooster, Phelan Shield, and Sharman Cup only.
-One-off matches and exhibition matches are not included.
-The statistics for the combined Marist-North Shore team of 1942 are included.
+The point scoring lists are compiled from all first grade matches including official preseason games, championship matches, Roope Rooster, Phelan Shield, and Sharman Cup games along with domestic tour matches, games against touring sides such as Australian club teams, and other organised charity and friendly matches.
+The statistics for the combined Marist-North Shore team of 1942 are also included.